 Lord Stokes added: ‘The Innocenti Mini is a delightful and desirable car which is selling well in Italy and we are extending its sale to markets outside Italy, starting with Switzerland.
 We will keep a decision about bringing it to Britain under constant review.’

-On 24 April the Ryder report was published and it recommended that:
+On 24 April the Ryder Report was published and it recommended:

 - That capital expenditure of £1264m and working capital of £260m (both at constant prices) would have to be provided over the next eight years to make British Leyland viable and fully competitive.

 - That £1400m (based on assumptions of inflation) would be needed from outside sources to achieve a positive cash flow by 1982, and that there was an ‘overwhelmingly strong case’ for the Government to provide those funds, up to £900m of them by the end of 1978.

 - That British Leyland’s operations should be divided into four separate businesses: cars, trucks and buses, special products, and international activities.
 Each would be a profit centre in its own right with its own Managing Director.